-2021 Approach: In 2021, WAPA will continue to research ways to supplement or improve on the current CPUC mapping resources with the use of new technologies or wildfire risk mitigation services.
+2021 Approach: In 2021, WAPA continued to research ways to supplement or improve on the current available mapping resources with the use of new technologies or wildfire risk mitigation services.
 WAPA looks to participate in demonstrations and initiate pilot projects that use these new tools on WAPA-maintained infrastructure and ROWs.